Connor Wong Player Props: Red Sox vs. Blue Jays

-On Tuesday, Connor Wong (.393 on-base percentage in past 10 games, 80 points above season-long percentage) and the Boston Red Sox face the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+On Wednesday, Connor Wong (batting .433 in his past 10 games) and the Boston Red Sox face the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
 First pitch is at 7:10 PM ET.

-In his last game, he strung together two hits (going 2-for-4 with a home run and two RBI) against the Guardians.
+He reached base in all four of his plate appearances (4-for-4 with a double, two home runs and two RBI) in his most recent game against the Blue Jays.

 Connor Wong Game Info & Props vs. the Blue Jays